MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 ## Using the table or tsv option

-The table or tsv option provides an easy to ready set of output, but note that nested objects are not included in the output with the simple `--output table` or `--output tsv` option, unlike the .json example above.
+The table or tsv option provides an easy to read set of output, but note that nested objects are not included in the output with the simple `--output table` or `--output tsv` option, unlike the .json example above.
 Using the same example as above with 'table' output format will provide a curated list of most common property values.

 'tsv' format returns a simple text-based and tab-separated output with no headings and dashes.